 - I'ld like to translate into another language, but Limecraft doesn't give me the option of automatic translation.

 This is possible.
-While we support over 100 languages for Automatic Speech Recognition, the translation service is still under development and currently restricted to translation back and forth 9 languages, including English, French, German, Italian, Spanish, Polish, Portuguese, Dutch and Russian.
+While we support over 100 languages for Automatic Speech Recognition, the translation service is still under development and currently restricted to 9 languages (English, French, German, Italian, Spanish, Polish, Portuguese, Dutch and Russian).